kg-construct/rml-fnml/overview.md

 ## FNML Example - shortcuts

-To connect this function with the RML mapping document, we make use of FNML, see below, which makes maximal use of shortcuts.
+To connect this function with the RML mapping document, we make use of FNML, see below for an example, which makes maximal use of shortcuts.

 <figure>
 <pre class="mermaid nohighlight override" style="width: 100%">